hmc-cradlepoint/cradlepoint/docs/validation/README.md

-MongoSh Commands (needs DBadmin permission on 'cradlepoint' to run) Validation currently only produces warnings, does not throw errors.
+MongoSh Commands (requires the user to have DBadmin permission on the 'cradlepoint' database to run) Validation currently only produces warnings, does not throw errors.
 ```
 \\ Bash command to update a collection's validation rules